+The above formulas help with frequency estimation.
+Practically, effects such as stray capacitances that affect the overall C_T capacitance, variation in R{TD} voltage and charge current over-temperature, etc. exist, and are best evaluated in-circuit.
+(EQ.
+2) follows from the basic capacitor current equation:

+$$i = C \times \frac{dV}{dt}$$

-The above formulae help with the estimation of the frequency.
-Practically, effects like stray capacitances that affect the overall C_T capacitance, variation in R{TD} voltage and charge current over temperature, etc. exist, and are best evaluated in-circuit.
-Equation 2 follows from the basic capacitor current equation, $i=C\times\frac{dV}{dt}$.
-In this case, with variation in dV with R{TD} (Figure 5), and in charge current (Figure 4), results from Equation 2 would differ from the calculated frequency.
-The typical performance curves may be used as a tool along with the above equations as a more accurate tool to estimate the operating frequency more accurately.
+In this case, with variation in dV with R{TD} (Figure 7), and in charge current (Figure 6), results from (EQ.
+2) would differ from the calculated frequency.
+The "Typical Performance Curves" on page 9 can be used as a tool along with the above equations to estimate the operating frequency more accurately.